-- 16 Appendix I gives a general description of the grades subgrades and land use categories identified in the survey.
-The main classes are described in terms of the type of limitation that can occur the typical cropping range and the expected level and consistency of yield. - 17 The agricultural land at this site has been classified as Subgrade 3b (moderate quality) The principal limitation to land quality is soil wetness Clay loam topsoils overlie slowly permeable clay at shallow depths in the profile causing drainage to be severely impeded This severely restricts land utilisation
+1.6 Appendix I gives a general description of the grades, subgrades and land use categories identified in the survey.
+The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield.

+1.7 The agricultural land on this site has been classified as Subgrade 3b (moderate quality), the principal limitation to land quality being soil wetness and workability.
+Non-calcareous heavy silty clay loam and silty clay topsoils overlie slowly permeable clay at shallow depths.
+Drainage through the profile is therefore significantly impeded resulting in wet soils susceptible to structural damage and which adversely affect crop germination and development.
+Land utilisation is thus restricted.

-2 Climate
+2. Climate

-- 2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions - 2.2 The main parameters used in the assessment of an overall climatic limitation are average annual rainfall as a measure of overall wetness and accumulated temperature as a measure of the relative warmth of a locality - 2 3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpcint dataset (Met Office 1989) The details are given in the table below and these show that there is no overall climatic limitation affecting the site - 2.4 No local climatic factors such as exposure or frost risk are believed to affect the site However climatic and soil factors interact to influence soil wetness and droughtines limitations
+- 2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions. - 2.2 The main parameters used in the assessment of an overall climatic limitation are average annual rainfall, as a measure of overall wetness, and accumulated temperature, as a measure of the relative warmth of a locality. - 2.3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met.
+Office, 1989).
+The details are given in the table below and these show that there is no overall climatic limitation affecting the site.
+However, climatic factors do interact with soil properties to influence soil wetness and droughtiness limitations.
+At this locality the low average annual rainfall, and correspondingly low field capacity days, reduce the likelihood of soil wetness.
+Similarly the high crop adjusted soil moisture deficits may increase the likelihood of soil droughtiness. - 2.4 No local climatic limitations such as exposure or frost risk are believed to adversely affect this site.

-Table 2 Climatic Interpolation
+Table 2: Climatic Interpolation

-Grid Reference TQ871487
+Grid Reference TR 140 656

-Altitude (m AOD) 70
+Altitude, (m, AOD) 15

-Accumulated Temperature 1428
+Accumulated Temperature 1477

-(day degrees C Jan -June)
+(day degrees C., JanJune)

-Average Annual Rainfall (mm) 691
+Average Annual Rainfall (mm) 584

-Field Capacity Days 144
+Field Capacity Days 120

-Moisture deficit wheat (mm) 115
+Moisture deficit, wheat (mm) 127

-Moisture deficit potatoes (mm) 109
+Moisture deficit, potatoes (mm) 125

 Overall Climatic Grade 1

-3 Relief
+3. Relief

-3 1 The site lies between approximately 65 and 70m AOD The highest land is towards the north of the site falling gently towards the south west.
-Nowhere in this area does relief or gradient affect agricultural land quality.

-4 Geology and Soils
+- 3.1 The site is relatively flat and low lying at approximately 15m to 17m AOD. - 4.
+Geology and Soils

-- 4 1 The published geological information (BGS 1976) shows the site to be underlain by Cretaceous Weald Clay - 4 2 The most recent published soils information (SSEW 1983) shows the site to be underlain by soils from the Wickham 1 Association The legend accompanying the map describes these as seasonally waterlogged fine silty over clayey fine loamy over clayey and clayey soils (SSEW 1983) Soil of this broad type was found on the site

-5 Agricultural Land Classification

-- 5 1 Paragraph 1 5 provides the details of the area measurements for each grade and the distribution of each grade is shown on the attached ALC map - 5 2 The location of the soil observation points are shown on the attached sample point map
+- 4.1 The published geological information (BGS, 1974), shows all of the site to be underlain by London Clay. - 4.2 The most recent published soils information (SSEW, 1983), shows the site to be underlain by soils of the Windsor Association.
+The legend accompanying the map describes these soils as 'Slowly permeable seasonally waterlogged clayey soils mostly with brown subsoils.
+Some fine loamy over clayey and fine silty over clayey soils and, locally on slopes, clayey soils with slight seasonal waterlogging.
+(SSEW, 1983). - 4.3 Detailed field examination revealed the soils on this site to be similar to those described in paragraph 4.2, comprising poorly drained silty clay loams and silty clays. - 5.
+Agricultural Land Classification - 5.1 Paragraph 1.5 provides the details of the area measurements for each grade and the distribution of each grade is shown on the attached ALC map. - 5.2 The location of the soil observation points are shown on the attached sample point map.